 There are three Calendars in Pnyx; your personal Calendar, your Organisation’s Calendar (which is useful for rostering), and Circle Calendars.
 Your Calendar comprises all your appointments across all the Circles you are affiliated with; you cannot edit them from within My Calendar, only view them.
 The Calendar within a Circle shows all the appointments relevant to that one single Client, and is where you can edit or remove appointments.
 Your Organisation’s Calendar is where you can see all the appointments each staff member of your organisation has, which is useful if you need to find someone to cover a shift, or locate where they are.

 On the right hand side of your Home screen is the Favourites list, wherein the Organisations you are a member of, and the Circles you have favourited will appear, for quick and easy access.
-FAQ: What does the star mean, next to each of my Circles in the listing?

 Each user, whether Staff or other person, can be assigned one or more roles, each with different permissions assigned to it.
 Organisational Roles are divided into Manager, Staff and Volunteer, the Roles in Circles are Coordinator, Service Provider, Service Aid, and Admin roles, while other roles include Guardian, Carer or Person.